Parca Agent requires to be run as

 go.sum, ensuring Go dependencies to be byte-by-byte reproducible.

-- Build tool and shared library versions are pinned in the
+- Build tool and shared library versions are pinned everywhere in the repository.
+And updates are handled by Renovate bot.

 - libbpf is included and versioned in this repository via a git submodule.